Charlize Theron Wore A Diamond Bracelet In Her Hair For The BEST Reason

-The next time you don't have time to get to the salon to refresh your hair color, you could reach for a temporary root fix — or you could raid your jewelry box like Charlize Theron.
+The next time you don't have time to get to the salon to refresh your hair colour, you could reach for a temporary root fix — or you could raid your jewellery box like Charlize Theron.

 Advertisement